razgabay123/FullStackAutomationProject/README.md

 - Centralized actions and utilities

-- Supports CI/CD integration with Allure for reporting
+- Supports CI/CD integration with Allure & Jenkins for reporting

 ---